Sale !!! Save 15% off supplements. Shop Now

 Cleansing the Intestinal Tract

-A comprehensive stool analysis can help you determine whether you have parasites, bacteria or yeast overgrowth in your intestines.
-If the analysis reports any such findings, there is a variety of herbs and medications that can help cleanse the intestinal tract, including antifungal medications, antibiotics and anti-parasite medications.
+A comprehensive stool analysis can help determine whether you have parasites, bacteria, or yeast overgrowth in your intestines.
+Various herbs and medications, including antifungal, antibiotic, and anti-parasite medications, can help cleanse the intestinal tract.

 Replenish Key Nutrients and Probiotics

 It is also essential to rebalance the bacteria in the digestive system.
-Fermented foods like yogurt (unless you have a dairy allergy or intolerance), pickles, kimchi along with probiotic supplements containing lactobacillus will increase the good bacteria in the digestive tract, calm the immune system, and reduce systemic inflammation.
-Multivitamin supplements containing zinc, L-glutamine and Vitamin C also help to rejuvenate the intestinal lining.
+Fermented foods like yogurt (unless you have a dairy allergy or intolerance), pickles, kimchi, and probiotic supplements containing lactobacillus will increase the good bacteria in the digestive tract, calm the immune system, and reduce systemic inflammation.
+Multivitamin supplements containing zinc, L-glutamine, and Vitamin C also help rejuvenate the intestinal lining.

 leaky gut treatment